 One method that Management monitors capital, is through the gearing ratio (net debt / total capital).
-The gearing ratio at reporting date decreased from the prior year.
-Net debt decreased by \$3.924m from FY2020.
-The gross debt decreased by \$4.633m from the prior year mainly due to increased profitability during the year resulting in larger amounts of cash generated and more debt being repaid.
-Cash decreased by \$708k from the prior year.
-Management intend to continually reduce the gearing ratio by repaying part of its debt using internally generated funds.
+The gearing ratio at reporting date increased from the prior year.
+Net debt increased by \$1.79m from FY2021.
+The gross debt increased by \$900k from the prior year.
+Cash decreased by \$890k from the prior year.
+All this was a result of an increased overdraft facility during the year by \$1.94m which arose to a large extent due to the payment of a dividend of \$4.524m during the year.
+Management intend to continually try to reduce the gearing ratio by repaying part of its debt using internally generated funds.